libp2p/specs/connections/simopen.md

 In order to support direct connections through NATs with hole punching, we need to account for simultaneous open.
 In such cases, there is no single initiator and responder, but instead both peers act as initiators.
-This is breaks protocol negotiation in multistream-select, which assumes a single initator.
+This breaks protocol negotiation in multistream-select, which assumes a single initator.

 This draft proposes a simple extension to the multistream protocol